sheharyarn/que/README.md

 ```

 This will create the Mnesia schema and job database for you.
 For a
 detailed guide, see the [Mix Task Documentation][docs-mix].
-To create
+For
-the DB in production for compiled releases where `Mix` is not available
+compiled releases where `Mix` is not available
 [see this][docs-setup-prod].

 <br>